mattetti/book_mdar/book/source/Chapters/3_Getting_Started/2_Test_App.markdown

 	mysql> SHOW VARIABLES LIKE 'socket';

-Starting Merb again shows everything is running okay.
+Starting Merb again shows it's running okay.

 The following command will give you access to the Merb console: